-Nontheistic spirituality or spiritual naturalism are umbrella terms for spiritual disciplines that require no faith in the literally supernatural.
+Nontheistic spirituality and spiritual naturalism are umbrella terms for spiritual disciplines that require no faith in the literally supernatural.
 Examples include Humanism, numerous forms of atheistic/secular Paganism, Humanistic Judaism, Secular Buddhism, The Satanic Temple’s approach to Satanism and so-on, as well as present-day revivals of ancient philosophies such as Stoicism and Epicureanism.
 My Way of Life and Death can be considered and practiced as part of this field.

 Over the years I’ve observed, taken part in and taught a lot of actor training classes and I think there’s a model there that is of real use in thinking about (and practicing) nontheistic religion/spirituality.
 Acting exercises frequently deal with conjuring – not literal belief – but rather suspension of disbelief, both in audiences and within the actor’s own being, towards the goal of catharsis.
 Poets, musicians, writers, dancers and other artists may accomplish the same thing via their own media.